 - Collaboration: Addiction Psychiatry Program collaborates with other addiction programs across BMC, including CATALYST, Faster PATHS, Project Respect, OBAT, and the Addiction Medicine consult service.

-Under the Substance Use Program in Psychiatry on Recovery and Treatment (SUPPORT) clinic, Psychiatry provides robust outpatient services for patients with co-occurring substance use and mental health needs.
-The SUPPORT clinic has significant expertise in treating patients with co-occurring disorders.
+Under the Addiction and Behavioral Health Outpatient Recovery (ABOVE) Program, Psychiatry provides robust outpatient services for patients with co-occurring substance use and mental health needs.
+The ABOVE program has significant expertise in treating patients with co-occurring disorders.
 The clinic’s staff includes addiction-trained Psychiatrists and therapists that specialize in relapse prevention and addiction counseling.
 Psychiatrists and therapists partner together to provide psychopharmacology and psychotherapy to meet the individual needs of each patient.
-In addition, the SUPPORT clinic offers different group options to provide peer-to-peer support in recovery.
+In addition, the ABOVE program offers different group options to provide peer-to-peer support in recovery.

-- Assessment of Needs and Development of Treatment Plan: All patients referred to the SUPPORT clinic meet with both an addiction Psychiatrist and a therapist to assess the patient’s individual needs and to develop a recovery and treatment plan most appropriate for the patient.
+- Assessment of Needs and Development of Treatment Plan: All patients referred to the ABOVE program meet with both an addiction Psychiatrist and a therapist to assess the patient’s individual needs and to develop a recovery and treatment plan most appropriate for the patient.

 - Medication Management: Licensed psychiatrists provide medication management for patients depending on need, including buprenorphine (Suboxone).
 Psychiatrists provide both individual appointments and shared medical appointments, co-led by a therapist, depending on a patient’s needs.